PyPlanet/PyPlanet/docs/source/convert/index.rst

 .. note::

-  For additional arguments, see ./manage.py db_convert --help
+  For additional arguments, see python manage.py db_convert --help

 Migrating from eXpansion